 We then model the distribution of the MFCCs for the audio file using a Gaussian mixture model (GMM).
-In this work, we use a single Gaussian represented by its mean $\mu$ and covariance matrix $\Sigma$ [7].
+In this work, we use a single Gaussian represented by its mean μ and covariance matrix Σ [7].
+The feature vectors are also mapped to Euclidean space using a modified Fastmap algorithm [8].